cynic-net/comci/NOTES.md

     default will not rerun tests that results exist for, option `--force` will override existing test-results.

-    -   Currently only records exit codes, should record stdout/stderr.
     -   Currently only takes `[revision]`, generalize to `[rev-spec]`.

 -   `git ci show [commit-ish] <report-name>*`: Show the output of tests